thestriver/nobel_prize_agent/README.md

 # Naptha Module Template

-This is a base module template for creating agent, agent orchestrator, environment and tool modules.
-You can check out other examples of agent, orchestrator, environment and tool modules using the CLI commands with the [Naptha SDK](https://github.com/NapthaAI/naptha-sdk).
+This is a base module template for creating agent, tool, agent orchestrator, environment, knowledge base and memory modules.
+You can check out other examples of modules using the CLI commands with the [Naptha SDK](https://github.com/NapthaAI/naptha-sdk).

 - [Naptha Module Template](#naptha-module-template)
   - [🧩 What are Naptha Modules](#-what-are-naptha-modules)